John Tebbutt

-John Tebbutt (25 May 1834 – 29 November 1916) was an Australian astronomer, famous for discovering the "Great Comet of 1861".
+John Tebbutt (25 May 1834 – 29 November 1916) was an Australian astronomer and meteorologist, famous for discovering the Great Comets of 1861 and 1881.

 Early life

 Tebbutt was born at Windsor, New South Wales, the only son of John Tebbutt, then a prosperous store keeper.
 His grandfather, John Tebbutt, was one of the early settlers in Australia; he arrived at Sydney about the end of 1801.

 Tebbutt was educated first at the Church of England parish school, then at a private school kept by the Rev. Mathew Adam of the local Presbyterian church, and finally at a small but excellent school under the Rev. Henry Tarlton Stiles, where he had a sound training in Latin.

 Career

 In 1845 Tebbutt's father purchased a tract of land at the eastern end of the town of Windsor known as the peninsula, and built a residence there.
 In 1853 John Tebutt purchased a sextant and using this along with an ordinary marine telescope and a watch began his observations of the heavens.

 About nine years later, on 13 May 1861, Tebbutt discovered the 1861 comet, one of the most brilliant comets known.
 There was no means then of telegraphing the intelligence to England where it became visible on 29 June.
 Tebbutt was acknowledged as the first discoverer of this comet, and the first to compute its approximate orbit.
 In November 1861 he purchased an excellent refracting telescope of 3.25 in aperture and 48 in focal length.
 In 1862, on the resignation of the Rev. W. Scott, he was offered the position of government astronomer for New South Wales but refused it.

 Tebbutt also discovered Nova Scorpii 1862, a nova visible to the unaided eye.